seng438-winter-2022/seng438-a3-group26/Assignment3-Report.md

 - Range without Double.NaN value (covered by the 2 cases testing individueal null)

 ### expand
+> Creates a new range by adding margins to an existing range.

 # 4 - Selected Test Cases Using Coverage Information and How They Have Increased Code Coverage